Compiler17 min read

 Lexical structure

-ASCII identifiers, whitespace, line comments, nestable block comments, strings, integers, floats, scientific notation, hex, binary, unsigned suffixes, operators, decorators.
+ASCII identifiers, whitespace, line comments, nestable block comments, strings, integers, floats, scientific notation, hex, binary, unsigned suffixes, operators, decorators, and declaration keywords including using and as.

 The lexer intentionally handles shader-specific ambiguity such as 0..10 ranges and value.x member access.